 - Make sure all possible variations of the statement/optin boxes are on your form

-- Add a hidden field to your form and call it 'onlist' (you can use whatever value you like)
+- Add a hidden field to the first step of your form and call it 'onlist' (you can use whatever value you like)

 - Visit yourCampaignionURL.org/node/99/webform/conditionals and set it so that the contents of the onlist field will determine which form fields are hidden.